Krillh/Airzlinshire/Gvar/Old Gvar/Old Gvar.md

 - /hyosh/: formal command
 - /hyof/: formal and urgent or severe command
 - /hyoz/: casual command, almost just a question

+## Forming Conditionals
+In Old Gvar, a conditional is formed by
 # Phonology
 Old Gvar originally used the following consonants in IPA: p, b, t, d, k, g, ɸ, β, s, z, ʃ, ʒ, x, m, n, l, ɻ.
 However, because some consonant clusters are difficult to say, there were a few rapid phonological changes.
 The language after these minor consonant shifts is considered to be the real Old Gvar since the period before them was so short-lived.
 The cluster changes are as follows:
 - \[tl\] -> \[sl\]